Futsch1/image-sieve/README.md

 To add an event, fill the start date, end date and name text box and click the "Add" button.
 Valid date formats are YYYY-MM-DD or DD.MM.YYYY.
 You can edit existing events by modifying their fields and pressing enter - the updated values will be visible in the event's caption.
 To remove an event, click the "Remove" button.
 Be aware that the events are saved in the currently selected folder and belong to the currently displayed images.

+### Settings
+In the settings tab, you can specify the behavior of the similarity detection process.
+You can turn on and off both the use of the file/capture date as an indicator for similarity and the similarity calculation.
+Note that the similarity calculation takes some time and will not be available right from the start of the tool, especially if the number of files is huge.
+The similarity can be tweaked in order to provide better results.

 ### Sieve
 When you are done sorting the images, the sieving process can be started.
 Go to the "Sieve" tab and select a sieving mode.
 The following modes are supported:
 - Copy to target directory: Copies only the kept items to the target directory creating folders for the items, the source directory will be left untouched.